E-invoicing within the federal administration

 Invoice issuers

-More detailed information for self-employed persons, small and medium-sized enterprises.
+More detailed information for self-employed persons and enterprises.

 Authorities